p-b-j/census-das-container/docs/INTERNAL_OVERVIEW.md

     * `das_decennial/.gitmodules` - remove this file if you haven't already
     * `das_decennial/das2020_driver.py`
         * Comment out the `boto3` import
         * In `DASDelegate.log_testpoint` add a void `return` at the top of the function such that the function doesn't run.
-This removes the testpoint logging but a fix would require a larger restructuring of logging (probably manageable if testpoint logging is needed in the future)
+This removes the testpoint logging but a fix would require a larger restructuring of logging (maybe manageable if testpoint logging is needed in the future)
         * In `__main__` comment out the two calls to `dashboard.SQS_Client().flush()`.
 We aren't using the dashboard logging right now since it was pretty reliant on `AWS` and didn't seem necessary, so no need to flush the queue
     * `das_decennial/das_utils.py`
         * In `clearPath` change the `subprocess.run(['hadoop', 'fs', '-rm', '-r', path], stdout=subprocess.PI    PE, stderr=subprocess.PIPE)` command to `subprocess.run(['rm', '-r', path], stdout=subprocess.PIPE, stderr=subprocess.PIPE)` since we aren't using a `hadoop` filesystem.